Wesley Matthews

-Wesley Joel Matthews Jr. (born October 14, 1986) is an American professional basketball player for the Milwaukee Bucks of the National Basketball Association (NBA).
+Wesley Joel Matthews Jr. (born October 14, 1986) is an American professional basketball player who last played for the Atlanta Hawks of the National Basketball Association (NBA).
 He played college basketball for the Marquette Golden Eagles.
 He is the son of former NBA player Wes Matthews.

 Early life

 Matthews was born in San Antonio, Texas to Wesley Sr., a former NBA point guard and two-time NBA champion with the 1987 and 1988 Los Angeles Lakers, and Pam Moore, an All-American runner and basketball player.
 Matthews starred on the James Madison Memorial High School basketball and soccer teams.
 He was named Wisconsin Mr. Basketball in 2005.

 College career

 Matthews chose to attend Marquette University despite being pressured to play for the University of Wisconsin–Madison like his father.

 Wesley was the biggest of the "three amigos", the three guards in the starting lineup for Marquette.
 This trio, Dominic James, Jerel McNeal, and Matthews, started nearly every game together from their first year onwards.
-With the lack of height in the 2008–09 season at Marquette, Matthews learned to play against bigger opponents and became one of the most dominant players in the nation driving to the basket.
+With the lack of height in the 2008–09 season at Marquette, Matthews learned to play against bigger opponents.
 He grabbed 13 rebounds in a Marquette 48-point win over Division II opponent Lewis Flyers on December 28, 2005.

 In a game against the Tennessee Volunteers on December 16, 2008, Matthews scored a career-high 30 points, making 15 of 18 free throws.
 On January 7, 2009, he set a school record for field goal accuracy (minimum 10 attempts) when he went 10-for-10 en route to 23 points in an 81–76 win over Rutgers.